HNWI Intelligence1080

 EPConsiderations1v2

 • Special Events.
 Quite often poor protective intelligence will only focus on direct threats.
-The chances of an indirect threat, whether that be geographical, social, political, or a direct threat to someone a stage, or location is shared with has a significant impact.
+The chances of an indirect threat, whether that be geographical, social, political, or a direct threat to someone sharing a stage or location with the Key-person, also has a significant impact.
 Also, through the lens of disruption, and targeted versus collateral threats.

 • Time spent in public spaces e.g. airports, sidewalks, restaurants, meeting points etc.